eichemberger/another-validator/README.md

 - `getErrorMessages(input)` - Returns an array of error messages.
 It does not throw an error.

 `SchemaValidator` has a `getErrors(input)` method that returns an object with the error messages.
 The object keys are the names of the validators.
+You should use `getErros` if you want to get detailed information about the errors.

 ### Validator